amelief/PHPAskIt/README.txt

 Please be aware that I DO NOT accept any responsibility for anything that may happen to your site, server or computer as a result of you using this script.
 I do my best to fully test my scripts, but I cannot guarantee their safety and security.
 By using this script, you do so AT YOUR OWN RISK.

-Askably is Copyright © 2005-2010 Amelie M. All rights reserved.
+Askably is Copyright © 2005-2010 Amelie F. All rights reserved.